-We have implemented a trace-driven tool in GNU C++ which processes the Failbase repository and then simulates the execution of the FailRank framework.
+i.
+Prediction Accuracy: this metric quantifies how accurately FailRank can identify the failing sites.
 In particular, we replay the trace in our simulator and at each timestamp we identify the K sites that might fail to respond.
-We will denote these (timestamp, siteID) tuples as the Identified Set (I{set}).
-The I{set} is constructed by selecting the K highest-ranked answers from the execution of the scoring function described in Section 3.3 with equal weights on the FSM table.
+We will denote these (timestamp, siteID) tuples as the Identified Set ( $I{set}$ ).
+The $I{set}$ is constructed by selecting the K highest-ranked answers from the execution of the scoring function described in Section 4.3 with equal weights on FSM.

-Note the resource broker can compute the I{set} directly from the FSM matrix, before the timestamp at which the actual error happens, thus such an approach provides an a priori failure detection mechanism.
-In order to assess this claim and validate that the I{set} corresponds to the actual sites that have failed to respond, we need a set of (timestamp, siteID) tuples at which real site failures happened.
-We shall denote such a set as the Real Set (R{set}) and we construct it by combining the 18 attributes provided by the SAM service (described in 4.2) using the scoring function described in Section 3.3.
+Note the system can compute the $I{set}$ directly from the FSM matrix, before the timestamp at which the actual error happens, thus such an approach provides an a priori failure detection mechanism.
+In order to assess this claim and validate that the $I{set}$ corresponds to the actual sites that have failed to respond, we need a set of (timestamp, siteID) tuples at which real site failures have happened.
+We shall denote such a set as the Real Set ( $R{set}$ ) and we construct it by combining the 18 attributes provided by the SAM service (described in 5.2) using the scoring function described in Section 4.3.
+These attributes provide an accurate view of the failure state for each CE-queue a.
 That yields an average score per site for every timestamp.
-For each timestamp, we then again choose the K sites which have the highest score.
+For each timestamp, we then again choose the K sites with the highest score.
 We define the penalty, for not finding the correct sites at timestamp i, using a set-theoretic notation as follows: